otori/Julia/README.md

 features
 --------

--real time Rendering
+1.real time Rendering

-- the start value of mandelbrot operatabale with the keyboard -can save Renderd Images as .png
+2.the start value of mandelbrot operatabale with the keyboard

+3.can save Renderd Images as .png